isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 Finally, I went back to BigQuery Studio.
 From the left-hand Explorer pane, I navigated to my project and dataset, clicked on the three dots, and selected `Create table`.
 I was able to browse to my bucket in Google Cloud Studio and import the heart rate file as a new table named `heartrate`.

-## 4) Running data analysis with SQL (and also R and/or Python)
+## 4) Data analysis using SQL (with Python and R for visualization)

-With most of the CSV files now uploaded as tables in BigQuery, I can begin analyzing the data using SQL queries.
+With the CSV files uploaded as tables in BigQuery, I begin the analysis using SQL queries.

-### Checking basic facts (date range and number of Fibit users)
+### Verifying data integrity (date range and Fitbit user count)

-To verify that the ID count matches the expected number of Fitbit users, I run a small SQL query:
+To check if the number of unique users matches expectations, I ran the following query:

 ``` sql
 SELECT